Updated August, 2023

 Cure Lounge & Patio

 The Cure Lounge & Patio at Nita Lake Lodge in Creekside is a place that really draws me in due to its beautiful surroundings and multiple areas you can tuck yourself into.
-When the weather is beautiful, their patio makes for the perfect remote office.
+When the weather is beautiful, their patio makes for the perfect office when working remotely in Whistler.
 I like to go over lunch because their menu has a plethora of delicious options including small nibbles like their deluxe nuts and salted edamame to hearty soups and giant burgers.
 If the weather is chilly, they have the tools to keep you warm like fire pits, blankets, and red wine.
 They also have a funky lounge with a lot of seating options from cozy sofas next to the fireplace to high tops, which you could even use like a stand-up desk.
 There’s also the Fix Cafe, around the front side of the hotel which has a little more hustle and bustle.
-It’s the ideal place for a caffeine boost and a fresh-baked pastry treat when you just hit send on that overdue work piece.
-With such stunning surroundings you may even feel like you are on a vacation from your workcation.
+It’s the ideal place for a caffeine boost and a fresh-baked pastry treat when you just hit send on that overdue workpiece.
+With such stunning surroundings, you may even feel like you are on a vacation from your workcation.

 A good friend and I meet once a month for yummy Mexican food and we call it “Tacos and Tech.”
 During these lunch dates we catch up on both work and life.
 This routine was the beginning of my taco addiction and now, you can often find me at one of Whistler’s La Cantina locations (Village or Nesters), usually a few times a week.
 Both locations have super strong WiFi, the option to sit on the patio or inside, and, of course, amazing Mexican food.
 The music is often bumping so this might not be the best place to take a conference call, but its lively atmosphere and vibrant décor will inspire you if you have some creative tasks that need to get done.